phax/phase4-peppol-standalone-eb2b/README.md

 This an example standalone implementation of [phase4](https://github.com/phax/phase4) for the Peppol Network.

 This is the pendant of https://github.com/phax/phase4-peppol-standalone for eB2B.
+See the OpenPeppol Confluence https://openpeppol.atlassian.net/wiki/spaces/EIP/pages/3571482627/eB2B+Starting+Environment+Documents for details.

 This is a demo application and NOT ready for production use.
 Use it as a template to add your own code.